LuboDimitrov/Tank-Wars-Game/README.md

 # Tank-Wars-Game
-The classic tank wars game programmed in Lisp
+The classic tank wars game programmed in Common Lisp

 Important: The comments and the name of all functions are written in Catalan, however i will do my best to translate it to you into English.
 If you have any trouble with the execution do not hesitate to contact me